oernster/3D-printing-info/3d-printing-tools.md

 Rotating turntable for 3D scanning: https://smile.amazon.co.uk/gp/product/B08BR51YQX/

-### If you're in the US then just search the same product names on amazon.com or the smile variant of Amazon for your charity of choice if you're a nice person for no extra effort.
+### If you're in the US then just search the same product names on amazon.com
+### or the smile variant of Amazon for charity